Sustainable & Smart: Navigating Lean Supply Chain Frontiers

 What is a Lean Supply Chain?

 A lean supply chain is a concept centered on maximizing efficiency and minimizing waste in the supply chain process.
-It’s particularly relevant for medium to large enterprises that manufacture products, where complexity and scale can lead to significant inefficiencies and waste if not managed effectively.
+It’s particularly relevant for medium to large enterprises that manufacture products, where complexity and scale can lead to inefficiencies and waste if not managed effectively.

 Key components of a lean supply chain (aka “Lean Concepts”) can include: